Cindywork/data-analyst-project/Power_BI_report/readme.md

-# A dashboard for  2018 sales created by Power BI
+# Dashboard for  2018 sales created by Power BI
 ## This a dashboard shows sales profit according to employees and different sales territories.
 ### Sales performance report requirements